LoudBit/the-thing-is/README.md

-# the-thing-is

 > _"You see, the thing is..."_

-...now you've got a simple tool for doing complex object validations.
-It's a bit like [Joi](https://github.com/hapijs/joi), only leaner so it's more suitable for the front-end.
+...now you've got a simple tool for complex validations.
+It's a like [Joi](https://github.com/hapijs/joi) for the browser.

 `the-thing-is` uses [`is-too`](https://github.com/LoudBit/is-too) for the comparisons.
 See its README for a list of what's available.